ProjectLibertyLabs/gateway/docs/src/GettingStarted/SSO.md

 ### Account Service

 1. Generates a signed SIWF v2 URL using a Provider Control Key.
-2. Retrieves and valdiates the response from the SIWF v2 Callback URL.
+2. Retrieves and validates the response from the SIWF v2 Callback URL.

 ### Frequency